 The academic organizations listed here provide stimulus, support, and opportunities for discussion in the field of writing studies.
 Most hold yearly conferences, and some publish books, journals, or newsletters.
-Use the links below to visit websites and sign up for listservs.
-For conference announcements and calls, see also the Conferences page on this site.
+Use the links below to get more information about their activities and to sign up for listservs.

 - CASDW (Canadian Association for the Study of Discourse and Writing, formerly CATTW): This bilingual Canadian organization focusses on research and practice concerning the postsecondary teaching of writing and the study of discourse.
 Its annual conference is held as part of the Congress of Humanities and Social Sciences.
 CASDW publishes a peer-reviewed journal, formerly Technostyle and now The Canadian Journal for Studies in Discourse and Writing.
 The listserv gives useful information about other conferences and disseminates relevant job postings.

 - CASLL (Canadian Association for the Study of Language and Learning): This group of Canadian writing instructors, better known as Inkshed, discusses the intersections among teaching and learning, writing and reading, and theory and practice.
 Its nickname refers to the exchange of brief handwritten reflective notes at conferences and sometimes in the classroom.
 The blog / newsletter site publishes news and discussion postings as well as timely articles and reviews.
 Newsletters from 1982 to 2009 are archived online, and form a valuable historical resource.
 CASLL also sponsors a small publishing house, and its listserv (CASLL-L) posts job and conference notices.
 Subscribe by sending a message to

 saying “subscribe CASLL-L [your name].”